-- 1) which evidences a contract of carriage by sea and that the carrier has received or loaded the goods, and - 2) which is designated by the term bill of lading or contains a clause to the effect that the carrier undertakes to deliver the goods in exchange for the return of the document only.
+- which evidences a contract of carriage by sea and that the carrier1 has received or loaded the goods, and - 2) which is designated by the term bill of lading or contains a clause to the effect that the carrier undertakes to deliver the goods in exchange for the return of the document only.

 A bill of lading may be made out to a named person, to a named person or order, or to bearer.
-A bill of lading made out to a named person is regarded as an order bill of lading unless it contains a reservation in such terms as "not to order" or similar.2
+A bill of lading made out to a named person is regarded as an order bill of lading unless it contains a reservation in such terms as "not to order"5 or similar.2

-A bill of lading governs the conditions for carriage and delivery of the goods in the relation between the carrier1 and a holder of the bill of lading other than the sender.1 Provisions in the contract of carriage which are not included in the bill of lading cannot be invoked against such a holder unless the bill of lading includes a reference to them.3
+A bill of lading governs the conditions for carriage and delivery of the goods in the relation between the carrier and a holder of the bill of lading other than the sender.
+Provisions in the contract of carriage which are not included in the bill of lading cannot be invoked against such a holder unless the bill of lading includes a reference to them.3

-- 1 Cf. Section 251. - 2 Cf. Act 17 February 1939 no. 1 Section 11 paragraph two no. 2. - 3 Cf. Section 310 paragraph three and Section 325. - 4 In the original text the English term "bill of lading" is included as well as the Norwegian term "konnossement".
+- 1 Cf. Section 251. - 2 Cf. Act 17 February 1939 no. 1 Section 11 paragraph two no. 2. - 3 Cf. Section 310 paragraph three and Section 325. - 4 In the original text the English term "bill of lading" is included as well as the Norwegian term "konnossement". - 5 The term used in the original text is "ikke til ordre".